Great care has been taken in the design of Story mode to make the mathematical difficulty increase at just the right rate for almost all pupils.

 In those one or two cases, having considered other options such as gentle encouragement, offline help from a grown-up, etc., the most sensible way forward is to relax the time constraints somewhat for them.

-Two and Three Times Longer
+Two and Three Times Easier

-Teachers can give certain pupils two or three times longer to answer each question by going to the Story Controls page and moving the pupils' nametags into a group then setting that group on "2× longer" or "3× longer".
+Teachers can give certain pupils two or three times longer to answer each question by going to the Story Controls page, and moving the pupils' name tags into a group, then setting that group on "2× longer" or "3× longer".